mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

                       "confidenceScore": 1,

-- We add a branch switch condition based on the topintent from Orchestration workflow result json , The condition to retrieve is
+- We add a branch switch condition based on the top intent from Orchestration workflow result json , The condition to retrieve is

   =turn.cluapiresponse.content.result.prediction.topIntent